ekeilty17/ekeilty17.github.io/_posts/trigonometry-series/2022-08-10-double-angle.md

 \end{align}
 $$

 This is an identity that is sometimes used when evaluating integrals.
+It's also used to parameterize hyperbolic curves.

 ## Cosecant

-We have the standard looking double angle formula for cosecant.
+We have the standard-looking double angle formula for cosecant.

 $$
 \csc(2 \theta) = \frac{1}{\sin(2 \theta)} = \frac{1}{2 \sin \theta \cos \theta} = \frac{1}{2}\sec \theta \csc \theta